Archaeology and Art History of Rome and the Roman Provinces

 Other information

-In 2022-2023, the theme of the lectures will be the Roman city.
-The course will focus on a variety of urbanistic issues, including the organisation and articulation of urban space in the Roman world, the role of public buildings and infrastructure.
-As part of the program in archaeology and art history, we will also look at the architecture, decoration and construction techniques of the various buildings and structures that make up a city.
-Rome, Ostia and central Italy will be the starting point for a reflection that will be extended to the entire Roman world, particularly in the western provinces of the Empire.
+In 2024-2025, the course will focus on the Roman landscape as a crucial context for the study of urbanism and art history.
+The Roman landscape, comprising cities, countryside, and human groups, will be a key focus of the course.
+We will delve into various urban planning issues, especially in relation to the organization and articulation of urban space in the Roman world, the role of public buildings and infrastructure, and the relationship between city and territory.
+As an archaeology and art history course, we will also explore architecture, the decoration and construction techniques of the various buildings and structures that make up the city, not to mention the imperial ideology, the dynamics of power, and this from the interpretation of works of art (sculpture, painting, and architecture).
+Rome and central Italy will be the starting point for a reflection that will extend to the whole of the Roman Empire.

 Online resources